open-power-ref-design/cluster-genesis/README.rst

 Authors
 =======

-Cluster Genesis is sponsored by IBM POWER Systems Development.
+POWER-Up is sponsored by IBM POWER Systems Development.